A first-of-its-kind demonstration of "smart dust" sensors to actively manage energy use.

 10 a.m.
 Friday, May 25.

 Room 400, Cory Hall, UC Berkeley.
-Portions of Cory Hall have been outfitted by scientists and graduate students with dozens of solar and battery-powered "smart dust motes" to demonstrate the smart energy concept at work.
-Cory Hall is at the northeast corner of the campus and fronts Hearst Avenue.
+Portions of Cory Hall have been outfitted with dozens of solar and battery-powered "smart dust motes" to demonstrate the smart energy concept at work.
+Cory Hall is at the northeast corner of the campus, fronting Hearst Avenue.

 Richard Newton, dean of the College of Engineering

-Kris Pister, developer of "smart dust" and associate professor of electrical engineering & computer sciences
+Kris Pister, developer of "smart dust" and associate professor of electrical engineering and computer sciences

 Edward Arens, professor of architecture and director of UC Berkeley's Center for the Built Environment

 Shmuel Oren, professor in the Department of Industrial Engineering and Operations Research and UC Berkeley director of the Engineering Power System Research Center

 1. Small "smart-dust motes."
 (You can hold several in your hand.)

 2. Computer graphics showing real-time energy use in Cory Hall.